mexiquin/CS305_a5_collab/README.md

 ## Collaborating with other students in assignment 5 for CS305

 # What will be done in this repo
-To make things a little more interesting, this project will simply host "hello world" code for any language of your choosing!
+To make things a little interesting, this project will simply host "hello world" code for any language of your choosing!

 Java, C++, Python, Bash, MIPS Assembly, its totally up to you!